zeng198821/CodeGenerate/README.md

 ## License

-    Copyright 2014 The GsonFormat Authors
+    Copyright 2014 The CodeGenerate Authors

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.